yvhs-project212/sensors/Break-Beam/README.md

 enough over the distances involved in a robot chassis.
 This type of sensor can be aligned over garage-door distances without special tools, after all.

-# What are part numbers for ultrasonic sensors we use?
+# What are part numbers for break-beam sensors we use?

-We've qualified the following ultrasonic sensors:
+We've qualified the following break-beam sensors:

 * Adafruit 3mm LED break-beam sensor [[specs](https://www.adafruit.com/product/2167)] [[vendor link](https://www.amazon.com/dp/B01BU6YBWU)]